 Story at a glance:

-• With proper planning, using flexible building materials can help you earn LEED points.
+• With proper planning, using flexible building materials can help you earn LEED points and prolong a structure’s operational lifespan.

 • Fabric structures offer a flexible alternative to more permanent divisions.